noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 ### Business situation
 Pocket Audio is currently in the seed stage and faces many of the typical challenges that businesses in the seed stage face.

+ Pocket Audio themselves list 2 risks and challanges specifically on their kickstarter,
 ## Analysis
 ### PEST